 The stepped-up basis loophole allows someone inheriting property and investments to reduce his capital gains taxes.
 This could have an impact on anyone who thinks he will have a big inheritance coming his way in the future, and it will certainly mean people need to take another look at their estate plan if they’re planning on leaving significant assets to friends and family.

 Establish a Corporate Tax Minimum

-This plan is the one aimed at companies like Amazon, who have been the subject or ire from many progressives for not paying taxes.
+This plan is the one aimed at companies like Amazon, which have been the subject of ire from many progressives for not paying taxes.
 Currently, some companies are able to use a series of breaks and loopholes to effectively pay no taxes, but this proposal would make sure that no matter what, corporations would pay at least 15% on all profits reported to investors.

 Foreign Profits Taxed at 21%

 This is another plank in the Biden tax plan that mostly impacts corporations.
 This is to tax money earned by foreign arms of American firms.
 Currently, these profits are taxed at 10.5%, but Biden wants to double that to 21%.